 While we are incorporated in the State of Nevada, currently a majority of our directors and executive officers are not residents of the United States.
 The majority of our assets are located outside the United States.
 Therefore, it may be difficult for an investor, or any other person or entity, to enforce a U.S. court judgment based upon the civil liability provisions of the U.S. federal securities laws against us or any of these persons in a U.S. or foreign court, or to effect service of process upon these persons in the United States.
-Additionally, it may be difficult for an investor, or any other person or entity, to assert U.S. securities law claims in original actions instituted in foreign courtries.
-Foreign courts may refuse to hear a claim based on a violation of U.S. securities laws on the grounds that foreign countries are not residents of the U.S. law is applicable to the claim.
-In foreign court is a foreign court agrees to hear a claim, at may determine that foreign law and not U.S. law is applicable to the claim.
+Additionally, it may be difficult for an investor, or any other person or entity, to assert U.S. securities law claims in original actions instituted in foreign countries.
+Foreign courts may refuse to hear a claim based on a violation of U.S. securities laws on the grounds that foreign countries are not necessary the most appropriate forum in which to bring such a claim.
+Even if a foreign court agrees to hear a claim, it may determine that foreign law and not U.S. law is applicable to the claim.
 If U.S. law is found to be applicable, the content of applicable U.S. law must be proved as a fact, which can be a time-consuming and costly process.
 Certain matters of procedure will also be governed by foreign countries law.
 There is little binding case law in foreign countries addressing the matters described above.